toszcze/acf-date-time-picker/README.md

 ### Installation

 1. Copy the `acf-date-time-picker` folder into your `wp-content/plugins` folder
-2. Activate the Advanced Custom Fields: Date & Time Picker plugin via the plugins admin page
+2. Activate the Date & Time Picker for Advanced Custom Fields plugin via the plugins admin page
 3. Create a new field via ACF and select the Date & Time Picker type
 4. Please refer to the description for more info regarding the field type settings